Flagsmith/flagsmith-docs/docs/clients/overview.md

 In this mode, all flag values are calculated locally, on your server.
 The Flagsmith SDK includes an implementation of the Flag Engine.

+You have to configure the SDK to run in `Local Evaluation` mode.
+See the [SDK configuration options](server-side.md#configuring-the-sdk) for details on how to set that in your particular language.

 When the SDK is initialised, it will grab the entire set of details about the Environment from the Flagsmith API.
 This will include all the Flags, Flag values, Segment rules, Segment overrides etc for that Environment.
 This full complement